-Not ltem General Yes No Applicable 1 No alterations or renovations have been made since the last inspection.
-2 Maintenance Walls and ceilings are free of peeling paint and cracked or falling plaster. a b Ceiling tiles are clean and in good condition. c d Carpet and floors are in good condition.
-Government-provided equipment is clean and in good condition.
-There are no missing handles or pieces on equipment. e f Storage areas are neatly maintained.
-3 Preventative Maintenance Issues a Records are onsite documenting monthly tests of smoke detectors, fire alarm notification appliances, and carbon monoxide detectors or appropriate testing intervals are noted in the O&M contract. b GFCI electrical outlets are tested quarterly. С Preventive maintenance is performed on the kitchen equipment, as required.
-4 General Safety a Operable windows are protected to prevent children from climbing through.
-Any screens have been secured. b Cords on window coverings (blinds or curtains) are not looped and are held with a secure tie-down device. С All doors accessible to children have finger-pinch protection on both sides. d Water temperature is 100 degrees minimum and 110 degrees maximum at all sinks accessible to children. е There are no tripping hazards within the child care center. - Ì f The child care center is free of sharp edges on building fixtures and equipment. f g equipment. g equipment.
-There are no exposed nails, bolts, screws, or pipes.
-Playground safety inspections are conducted monthly and documentation g h equipment.
-There are no exposed nails, bolts, screws, or pipes.
-Playground safety inspections are conducted monthly and documentation is available.
+Not ltem Yes No Applicable 1 General No alterations or renovations have been made since the last inspection.
+2 Maintenance а Walls and ceilings are free of peeling paint and cracked or falling plaster. b Ceiling tiles are clean and in good condition. С Carpet and floors are in good condition. d Government-provided equipment is clean and in good condition. е There are no missing handles or pieces on equipment. f Storage areas are neatly maintained.
+3 Preventative Maintenance Issues а Records are onsite documenting monthly tests of smoke detectors, fire alarm notification appliances, and carbon monoxide detectors or appropriate testing intervals are noted in the O&M contract. b GFCI electrical outlets are tested quarterly. С Preventive maintenance is performed on the kitchen equipment, as required.
+4 General Safety а Operable windows are protected to prevent children from climbing through.
+Any screens have been secured. b Cords on window coverings (blinds or curtains) are not looped and are held with a secure tie-down device. С All doors accessible to children have finger-pinch protection on both sides. d Water temperature is 100 degrees minimum and 110 degrees maximum at all sinks accessible to children. е There are no tripping hazards within the child care center. f The child care center is free of sharp edges on building fixtures and equipment. g There are no exposed nails, bolts, screws, or pipes. h Playground safety inspections are conducted monthly and documentation is available.
+5 Environmental а There are no odors prevalent within the child care center, including toilet and diaper-changing areas. b Supplies are properly labeled and stored (e.g., bleach, detergent).